(Disclosure: Some of the links below may be affiliate links)

 - Growth Stocks

 And there are many ETFs and Funds for both groups.
-So you could buy shares of ETFs that have value stocks instead of investing in all the stocks.
+So you could buy shares of ETFs with value stocks instead of investing in all the stocks.

 Should you do value investing?